scottwedge/coding-refresher/notes/well-grounded-rubyist/chapter-1.md

 #### ruby interpreter command line switches

-- *How to check for all the available options?*
+*How to check for all the available options?*
 <details>
 <summary>Answer</summary>

 - h
 </details>

-- *How run a ruby program inline in command prompt ?*
+*How to run a ruby program inline in command prompt ?*
 <details>
 <summary>Answer</summary>